Master P: 1989–1995: Early works

 Master P released his debut studio album Get Away Clean on February 12, 1991.
-This was followed by his second album Mama's Bad Boy, which was released in April 1992.
+In April 1992 he released his second album, Mama's Bad Boy.
 Both albums were released through In-A-Minute Records.
-Also in 1992, he released his first collaboration album with his group TRU titled Understanding the Criminal Mind, and in 1993 they released another album titled Who's da Killer?
-Master P released his third studio album The Ghettos Tryin to Kill Me! on March 18, 1994; it was later re-released in 1997 as a limited edition under Priority.
+Also in 1992, he released his first collaboration album with his group TRU titled Understanding the Criminal Mind.
+In 1993, they released another album titled Who's da Killer?.

+In March 1994, Master P released his third studio album The Ghettos Tryin to Kill Me!.
+It was re-released in 1997 as a limited edition under Priority.
 That same year Master P collaborated on the No Limit compilation albums West Coast Bad Boyz, Vol. 1: Anotha Level of the Game and West Coast Bad Boyz: High fo Xmas.
 On June 6, 1995, Master P released his fourth studio album 99 Ways to Die.

 Master P and TRU released their third album True in 1995, which was the group's first major release after two independent albums.
 The album reached number 25 on the Top R&B/Hip-Hop Albums and number 14 on the Top Heatseekers.
 The album was known for its first single and one of Master P's best known songs "I'm Bout' It, Bout It".
 He also worked on the compilation album, Down South Hustlers: Bouncin' and Swingin', during that year.

 Master P said that when he used to open for Tupac Shakur in the early 1990s, the people responsible for introducing him would frequently call him "Mr. P the country singer".